A systematic review of assistive technologies for children with dyslexia: Introduction

-Dyslexia is a neurological disorder that primarily hinders one's learning ability despite adequate intelligence, motivation, and educational expertise.
-It mainly affects one's ability to read, write and spell \cite{knight2018dyslexia}.
 According to international dyslexia association, dyslexia affects 15\% to 20\% of the world population\cite{ida2024}, which means that around 1 in every 5 individuals has some form of dyslexia.
-Dyslexia is often misunderstood as a physical condition which in fact a myth.
-The particular region of human brain processes the smallest unit of sound called phonemes which is a fundamental unit for identifying and decoding words.
-The phonemes are automatically, segmented and mapped to particular words for normal individuals however, dyslexic children struggle with this ability due to a deficit in their phonological processing capability to break down written words into phonemes.
+Dyslexia is often misunderstood as a physical condition, which is in fact a myth.
+The particular region of the human brain processes the smallest unit of sound called phonemes, which is a fundamental unit for identifying and decoding words.
+The phonemes are automatically segmented and mapped to particular words for normal individuals; however, dyslexic children struggle with this ability due to a deficit in their phonological processing capability to break down written words into phonemes.
 This inefficiency hinders their reading fluency and word identification despite their intact critical thinking and reasoning skills. \cite{shaywitz1996dyslexia}.
-Children with dyslexia typically display several key attributes, including : (a) Difficulty in comprehending multiple instructions. (b)Difficulty paying attention, sitting still, listening to stories. (c) Difficulty with sequencing e.g. colored beads, classroom routines. (d) Difficulty learning nursery rhymes.
-Hence, Dyslexic children often avoids activities that involves reading\cite{bda2024}.
-There are no medications or proven therapies for dyslexia but special instruction can help people with dyslexia improve their literacy skills.
-The use of multi sensory technique, helps children learn through more than one sense is considered as an effective learning strategy for dyslexia, this technique demands visual, auditory, and kinesthetic activity \cite{saputra2018lexipal,romero2020lazy}.
-Various ranges of assistive technologies are prevalent to assists children with dyslexia.
+Children with dyslexia typically display several key attributes, including : (a) Difficulty in comprehending multiple instructions. (b) Difficulty paying attention, sitting still, and listening to stories. (c) Difficulty with sequencing, e.g., colored beads, classroom routines. (d) Difficulty learning nursery rhymes.
+Hence, Dyslexic children often avoid activities that involves reading\cite{bda2024}.
+There are no medications or proven therapies for dyslexia, but special instruction can help people with dyslexia improve their literacy skills.
+The use of multi-sensory techniques helps children learn through more than one sense, which is considered an effective learning strategy for dyslexia.
+This technique demands visual, auditory, and kinesthetic activity \cite{saputra2018lexipal,romero2020lazy}.
+Various ranges of assistive technologies are prevalent to assist children with dyslexia.
 These include serious games, mobile apps, virtual reality, augmented reality, haptic devices, tactile tools, and non-computing devices.
-Apart from technological assistive tools which are more dominant non computing strategies also exists however, this approach often provides ordinary teaching and learning supports which lags engagement and is considered less optimal.
-The rise in technological device and literacy has resulted growth of technology in education.
-Technological advancement has open door to numerous possibilities on creating software products which are more interactive which can be tailored to individual needs.\\\\ This article provides the key findings on various functional elements that multiple technological and non computing device offers, with the key focus on multi-sensory methodology for categorization.
-The primary focus of current systematic literature survey includes identifying: \begin{itemize} \item RQ1: What are the current interventions that enhance the learning experience for children with dyslexia, and what are their key features? \item RQ2: What are the common accessibility features integrated into the existing interventions for children with dyslexia? \item RQ3: What gaps exist in current assistive technology research for children with dyslexia, and what opportunities exist for innovation? \end{itemize}
+Apart from digital assistive technologies, which are more dominant non-computing strategies also exists however, this approach often provides ordinary teaching and learning supports that lack engagement and are considered less optimal.
+The rise in assistive technologies and literacy has led to the growth of technology in education.
+Technological advancement has opened the door to numerous possibilities for creating software products that are more interactive and can be tailored to individual needs.\\\\ This article provides the key findings on various functional elements that multiple technological and non-computing interventions offer, with the key focus on multi-sensory methodology for categorization.
+The primary aim of this study is to conduct a systematic literature review of assistive technologies for children with dyslexia.
+Unlike a narrative overview, this study follows a structured and reproducible methodology, including predefined search strategies, inclusion and exclusion criteria, and systematic study selection.
+Based on this framework, the study addresses the following research questions: \begin{itemize} \item RQ1: What are the current interventions that enhance the learning experience for children with dyslexia, and what are their key features? \item RQ2: What are the common accessibility features integrated into the existing interventions for children with dyslexia? \item RQ3: What gaps exist in current assistive technology research for children with dyslexia, and what opportunities exist for innovation? \end{itemize}